 For vintage buffs, antique malls, flea markets, and thrift stores are like Disneyland.
 It’s a place where dreams of finding hidden gems come true.
 While it may seem overwhelming at first, with a little know-how you can score some serious treasures without breaking the bank.
-Here are my top tips for scoring treasures at antique malls, thrift stores, and vintage festivals.
+So follow along and learn how to master the hunt with my expert tips for scoring antiques at bargain prices at antique malls, thrift stores, and vintage festivals.
 Happy hunting!

 Buyers and sellers are all looking for the same thing in the end and that is a “bargain”.
 The buyer is looking for a bargain item to add to their collection and the seller is looking for a bargain item that they can re-sell for a profit.
 Many people today still ask “Are there any bargains out there left to be had”?
 My answer is YES, you just need to know how to spot the bargain and have patience.

 Shopping Antique Malls

 Treasure Hunting – as I like to call it requires lots of careful hunting, seeking, and searching to locate that bargain item.
 Also, you have a lot of competition as you are not the only one out treasure hunting.
 With the popularity of online auction sites, antique & collectibles shops, more and more flea markets popping up regularly and shows like Antiques Roadshow, there are a lot of treasure hunters indeed.
 But, with that being said, all these venues for seeking treasure may actually make it easier to find a bargain…..that’s right, I said easier.

 First, it helps to have an idea in mind of what it is you are looking for be it furniture, Coca-Cola items, marbles, fine art, Mid-Century Modern, kitsch, etc….
 Get to know what type of items are the most sought after by collectors and develop your keen sense of awareness so when you are out treasure hunting you can quickly scan the area you are looking in for that bargain.